Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 BaseElement Class
 =================

-A Mathics3 M-expression is the main data structure which evalution is performed on.
+A Mathics3 M-expression is the main data structure which evaluation is performed on.
 An M-expression is, in general, a tree.
 The nodes of this tree come from the ``BaseElement`` class.
 Note that element in addition to being a ``BaseElement`` are an ``Atom`` as well.
 In other words,